Gerald Butts: 2015 Canadian election and premiership of Justin Trudeau

 In 2012, stemming from a two-decade-long friendship, Butts became the senior political adviser to Justin Trudeau and one of the few people with whom Trudeau consulted regularly.
 During Trudeau's initial time as Liberal Party leader.
 He also assisted on the vast majority of policies on which Trudeau campaigned.
 He was appointed Principal Secretary to the Prime Minister on November 4, 2015.

 On September 21, 2016, The Globe and Mail reported that Butts had charged moving expenses to Canadian taxpayers in the amount of $126,669.56 to relocate his residence from Toronto to Ottawa.
 These expenses included a personalized cash payout of $20,799.10.
 After it was revealed publicly, Butts agreed to repay $41,618.62.

 On February 18, 2019, Butts stepped down as Trudeau's principal secretary and stated that it was to defend himself from allegations made against him in relation to the SNC-Lavalin affair and to avoid drawing attention away from the prime minister's work.
 In a statement released on Twitter, Butts denied influencing the Attorney General and noted that he specifically recruited Jody Wilson-Raybould to join the Liberal Party of Canada and was an avid supporter during both her candidacy and her tenure as a minister.
 Butts reiterated these claims in testimony to the House Judiciary Committee on March 6, 2019.
 At the time of Butts' resignation, Trudeau had responded by thanking him for his service, while acknowledging the integrity, guidance, and devotion that Butts had provided him.
 In July 2019, Prime Minister Trudeau hired Butts back to play a key role in the Liberal 2019 election campaign.

-Between January 2017 and February 2024, Butt's Eurasia Group received over $1.5 million in contracts from the Government of Canada for consulting and geopolitical research.
+Between January 2017 and February 2024, Butts' Eurasia Group received over $1.5 million in contracts from the Government of Canada for consulting and geopolitical research.

+Since 2025, Butts has served as an informal advisor to Prime Minister Mark Carney.